Skip to main content

 • Method to access historical prices

-Intraday vs. Daily intervals
+Intraday vs. daily intervals

-Intraday intervals include 1min, 5min, 15min, 30min, 45min, 1h, 2h, 4h, 8h, 1day, 1week, 1month and contain data on average from a couple of months to a couple of years.
+Intraday intervals include 1min, 5min, 15min, 30min, 45min, 1h, 2h, 4h, 5h, and 8h, and typically span multiple years for most symbols.

 Earliest available date